sajya/sajya.github.io/docs/index.md

 The package is freely distributed over the Internet, [source codes](https://github.com/sajya/server), and [release notes](https://github.com/sajya/server/releases) are published on GitHub.
 The [Quick Start](/docs/quickstart) contains detailed instructions.

-> To suggest improvements to this guide, [create a new issue](https://github.com/sajya/sajya.github.io/issues/new).
-If you have questions or find an error in the documentation, please indicate the chapter and accompanying text to indicate an error.